Caloola

 Caloola is a locality in the Central West region of New South Wales.
 There once was a small village of the same name but it is a ghost town today.
-At the 2016 census, the locality had a population of 88.
+At the 2016 census, the locality had a population of 88, which fell to only 62 in 2021.

 Location

 Caloola is 28 km south-west of Bathurst and 24 km east-south east of Blayney, by road.
 The nearest settlement is the village of Newbridge, 7 km to the west.
 The locality lies on either side of Trunkey Road, the road between Bathurst and Trunkey Creek.

 History

 Aboriginal and early settler history

-The area now known as Caloola is on the traditional land of the Wiradjuri people.
+The area now known as Caloola is on the traditional land of Wiradjuri people.
 The name Caloola is probably a settlers' rendering of an aboriginal word and is said to mean "old battleground".
 After settler colonisation, Caloola lay within the County of Bathurst, Parish of Lowry.

 In 1853, Caloola Creek was included as a goldfield within the Western Goldfields.
 There was a short-lived gold rush to Caloola Creek.
 By 1858, most of the ethnic-European gold diggers had moved on and the field had about 150 ethnic-Chinese miners working there.

 Despite the presence of alluvial gold, the main impetus for further settlement, during the 1850s, seems to have been agriculture.
 Settlers in the area were petitioning for the establishment of a post office in 1856.
 The post office was opened in 1858 and operated from a newly built store.

 In 1865, the Caloola Union Church was built.
 This church was unusual, in that the building was controlled by a local trust and made available to any denomination to hold church services.